 Unpaid business tax debt can cause serious issues for your business and expose you to legal action.

 The ATO can disclose your tax debt information to registered credit reporting bureaus (CRBs).
 CRBs can include this information in credit reports.
-This means when your business is seeking credit, a poor tax debt history could hinder your application with banks and lenders.
-This can happen if you haveat least $10,000 in tax debt that’s overdue by 90 days or more, where you’re not engaging with the ATO to manage the debt.
-Once it’s on your credit file, it will stay there for five years. - Debt collection
+This means that when your business is seeking credit, a poor tax debt history could hinder your application with banks and lenders.
+This can happen if you have at least $10,000 in tax debt that’s overdue by 90 days or more, where you’re not engaging with the ATO to manage the debt.
+Once it’s on your credit file, it will stay there for five years.

-To avoid these penalties, follow these steps to manage your business tax debt:
+To avoid these penalties, follow our steps to manage your business tax debt.

 Strategies for managing your business tax debt